DARKHACK4949/Project-management-tool-/README.md

 ### Overview

-As part of the Full-Stack Web Development Internship with Bharat, you have successfully completed Task 1, which involved the creation of a versatile Project Management Tool.
+As part of the Full-Stack Web Development Internship with Bharat Intern, I have successfully completed Task 2, which involved the creation of a versatile Project Management Tool.
 This web application integrates the concepts of social media interaction and task assignment, creating a unique platform that fosters teamwork, communication, and efficient project management.
 Developed using HTML, CSS, and JavaScript, this tool offers a user-friendly and accessible solution for individuals and organizations seeking an intuitive way to manage tasks and projects while maintaining social connectivity.

 ### Key Features